Parking at Sacramento State

 Be aware that this area is shared with carpoolers.
 Carpoolers arriving in this area with two or more people in the vehicle and displaying a valid Sac State parking permit are not required to pay the $3 Convenience Parking fee.
 However, a single occupant in a vehicle displaying a carpool permit is required to pay the $3 Convenience Parking fee.
 Carpool spaces are enforced as such until 11:00am.
 After 11:00am carpool spaces in Parking Structure I are enforced as student spaces with the Convenience Parking fee in mind until 12:30pm.

 Carpooling at Sacramento State is encouraged.
 Carpoolers may share the price of a parking permit and may park in preferential designated carpool areas.
 Faculty/staff and student parking permits may be exchanged at no cost for carpool parking permits or purchased directly at the UTAPS office.
 A carpool consists of two or more people per vehicle, who must arrive in a carpool space together.
 Carpool spaces are located on the first floors of Parking Structures I and III.
-Carpool spaces are enforced as such until 11:00 am.
-After 11:00 am, carpool spaces are enforced as student spaces.
+Carpool spaces are enforced as such until 11:00am.
+After 11:00am, carpool spaces in Parking Structures I & III are enforced as student spaces and carpool spaces in Lot 1 are enforced as faculty/staff spaces.
+This same practice applies to Off-Peak Parking periods (see below).

 Faculty members in a non-working capacity, who come to the campus during the Summer, may request a courtesy non-teaching faculty/staff parking permit.
 This permit is intended to accommodate the occasional visit to the campus to facilitate academic endeavors.
 Faculty members who are in a working capacity during the summer are required to purchase a parking permit for that period of time.
 Click on the link below to fill out the required form and submit it to the UTAPS office.